cirosantilli/mathematics/src/beauty.md

 This lists the most beautiful question in mathematics.

-Sources of beauty:
+What makes a problem beautiful:

-- simple to state and understand, but extremely hard to prove
+- simple to state and understand (pre-high school, high-shool, lower undergrad), but extremely hard to prove

-- surprising: we had intuitive reasons to believe something as possible or not, but a theorem shatters that conviction and brings us on our knees
+- surprising: we had intuitive reasons to believe something as possible or not, but a theorem shatters that conviction and brings us on our knees.

-- applications: make life easier and / or modeling some phenomena well
+- applications: make life easier and / or modeling some phenomena well.

 Problems are sorted into categories, appear on only one category.

+Problems that come from applications such as physics or compute science are acceptable as long as they have a strictly mathematical formulation.

 #foundations